spiceai/blog/content/posts/project/adding-soft-actor-critic.md

 ### Actor-Critic

-The actor-critic approach in deep learning was first introduced in a [Deepmind paper](https://arxiv.org/abs/1602.01783) in 2016.
+Deepmind first introduced the actor-critic approach in deep learning in a [2016 paper](https://arxiv.org/abs/1602.01783).
 We can think of this approach as having 2 tasks:

 * Choosing actions to take: giving probabilities for each possible action (the policy)
 * Evaluating values for each action: the estimated reward from those actions (the Q-values)